The following provides information on how Blackboard is supported at Cal Poly Pomona:

 - To allow incomplete students to complete courses at the faculty member’s discretion

-Organizations that are not accessed by anyone for 1 year are marked as ‘inactive’ and placed in queue for deletion.
-If an inactive organization is accessed again within the following quarter, it will be marked as ‘active’ and taken out of the deletion queue.
-If an inactive organization is not accessed during the following quarter, it will be deleted from Blackboard entirely during the following Quarterly Maintenance.
-Organization leaders will be notified via email multiple times before an organization’s removal occurs.
+Organizations and Special Courses (ie. Course Sandboxes, Course Templates) that are not accessed by anyone for 1 year are marked as ‘inactive’ and placed in queue for deletion.
+If an inactive Organization or Special Course is accessed again within the following term, it will be marked as ‘active’ and taken out of the deletion queue.
+If an inactive Organization or Special Course is not accessed during the following term, it will be deleted from Blackboard entirely during the following End of Term Maintenance.
+Organization or Special Course leaders/intructors will be notified via email multiple times before removal occurs.

 Faculty who have personally stored Blackboard backups or archival zip files may request a course restore via eLearning's Request Form, indicating that an archival zip file has already been generated in the special instructions field.
 Upon form submission, the faculty must deliver the zip archive file to eLearning immediately physically or via email at email@example.com.